-Types of GPA Purpose Rules for GPA A calculation GPA Determine Progression/ Graduation through ademic subjects taken by the student hout his study, both inside and outside the mme curriculum, are included in the GPA ation.
-Clinical raining subjects, including WIE and Il/Field subjects, departments can decide er to include them in the GPA calculation. , take subjects, only the last attempt will be in the GPA calculation.
-(4) Level w weighting, if any, will be ignored.
+Types of GPA Purpose Rules for GPA calculation GPA Determine Progression/ Graduation (1) All academic subjects taken by the student throughout his study, both inside and outside the programme curriculum, are included in the GPA calculation.
+(2) For training subjects, including WIE and Clinical/Field subjects, departments can decide whether to include them in the GPA calculation.
+(3) For retake subjects, only the last attempt will be taken in the GPA calculation.
+(4) Level weighting, if any, will be ignored.
 Semester GPA Determine Progression Similar to the rules for GPA as described above, except that only subjects taken in that Semester, including retaken subjects, will be included in the calculation.

 Types of GPA Purpose Rules for GPA calculation Weighted GPA To give an interim indication on the likely Award GPA (1) Similar to the rules for GPA, except that only subjects inside the programme curriculum concerned will be included in the calculation.
 Subjects outside the programme curriculum will be excluded.
 (2) Departments can decide whether the training subjects are to be counted towards the Weighted GPA.
 (3) For retake subjects, only the last attempt will be taken in the Weighted GPA calculation.
 (4) The weighted GPA will be the same as the Award GPA unless a student has taken more subjects than required.
-GPA and determing of award For reference and determination of award classification Major/ (1) Minor GPA Only subjects inside the curriculum of the Major/Minor Programmes will be taken in the Major/ Minor GPA calculation.
+Major/Minor GPA For reference and determination of award classification Major/Minor GPA Only subjects inside the curriculum of the Major/Minor Programmes will be taken in the Major/ Minor GPA calculation.
 (2) Departments can decide whether the training subjects, are to be counted towards the Major/Minor GPA.
 (3) For retake subjects, only the last attempt will be taken in the Major/Minor GPA calculation.
-(4) Up to 6 credits from the Major/GUR [including Language Communication Requirements (LCR) subjects at proficiency level] can be counted towards the chosen Minor.
-Nevertheless, students must take at least 6 credits from their chosen Minor programme in order to satisfy the residential requirement of their chosen Minor.
-In addition, to be eligible for the Major and Minor awards, the total number of credits taken by the students for their Major-Minor studies must not be lower than the credit requirement of the single discipline Major programme.
-Major Level Major weighting will be included in the calculation of Minor Level v Minor weighting will not be included in the calculation of
+(4) Up to 6 credits from the Major/GUR [including Language Communication Requirements (LCR) subjects at proficiency level] can be counted towards the chosen Minor Nevertheless, students must take at least 6 credits from their chosen Minor programme in order to satisfy the residential requirement of their chosen Minor.
+In addition, to be eligible for the Major and Minor awards, the tota number of credits taken by the students for their Major-Minor studies must not be lower than the credit requirement of the single discipline Major programme.
+Major GPA Level weighting will be included in the calculation of Major GPA.
+Minor GPA Level weighting will not be included in the calculation of Minor GPA.